release notes

 2.3 Using Scan & Score

-Once the Scan & Score button is clicked, the system navigates to a results page where up to ten of the best matching actual trials are displayed for your requirements.
+Once the SCAN & SCORE ALL button is clicked, the system navigates to a results page that displays the matching actual trials for your requirements (Figure 2.5).

-The top of the page displays three boxes:
+The top of the page displays two boxes:

 • Matching Trials